 Yarn Wrapping Letters – Make this super simple craft decoration with your kids.
 They can do the first letter of their name to hang on their wall.
 I would recommend cutting the cardboard for young kids so no one gets hurts.

-Tape an end of yarn to the back of your letter and wind it around the letter, or even shape, until you have covered it completely, or as much as your child likes.
+Tape an end of the yarn to the back of your letter and wind it around the letter, or even shape, until you have covered it completely, or as much as your child likes.
 You can use different types and colors of yarn to make your letter as unique as you.